-Every instance of the 10-Gigabit Ethernet MAC core created by the Xilinx® CORE GeneratorTM tool or the VivadoTM IP Catalog is delivered with an example design that can be implemented in an FPGA and simulated.
+Every instance of the 10-Gigabit Ethernet MAC core created by Xilinx CORE Generator[TM] tool is delivered with an example design that can be implemented in an FPGA and simulated.
 This design can be used as a starting point for your own design or can be used to sanity-check your application in the event of difficulty.

-For information on using and customizing the example designs for the 10-Gigabit Ethernet MAC core:

-- Vivado Design Suite users, consult Chapter 6, Example Design. - ISE Design Suite users, consult Chapter 9, Quick Start Example Design and Chapter 10, Detailed Example Design.
+For information on using and customizing the example designs for the 10-Gigabit Ethernet MAC core, consult Chapter 6, Quick Start Example Design and Chapter 7, Detailed Example Design.